A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Conclusion

 \section{Conclusion}

 In this paper, we presented a large-scale historical image dataset of yearbook portraits, which we have made publicly available.
-These provide us with a unique opportunity to observe how styles and portrait-posing habits change over time in a restricted, fixed visual framework.
+These provide us with a unique opportunity to observe how fashions and habits change over time in a restricted, fixed visual framework.
 We demonstrated the use of various techniques for mining visual patterns and trends in the data that significantly decrease the time and effort needed to arrive at the type of conclusions often researched in the humanities.
-Moreover, we showed how this dataset can be used along with deep learning techniques to date black and white portraits.
+We showed how deep learning techniques can leverage the time-specific visual information in a single facial image to date portraits with great accuracy.
+Moreover, we presented a technique to visualize which parts of the image are used in dating the portraits thus finding the discriminative visual elements of each time period.

+Through the process of working with historical images we often pushed the current state-of-the-art computer vision techniques to their limits.
+While some automatic methods, such as face detection, are robust enough for low resolution and low quality scans, there is much room for the improvement of other methods that are often only tested on high quality imagery.
+Some examples include automatic figure-ground and hair segmentation methods, facial keypoint detection that captures the full facial mask, 3D alignment of faces that respects hair and accessories, accurate pose estimation and the detection of face attributes and accessories such as long hair and jewelry.
+Finally, our main challenge working with CNNs was ensuring that they do not memorize semantically unimportant artifacts such as portrait backgrounds and noise.

-Much remains to be done with visual historical datasets, and in particular the one at hand.
-For example, historical yearbook portraits can be used to discover the cycle-length of fashion fads and can be used as a basis of data-driven style transfer algorithms.
-In addition, while our dating results are promising for similarly posed yearbook portraits, generalizing our models to other types of portraits remains for future work.
-Ultimately, we believe that the use of large-scale historical image datasets such as ours in conjunction with data-driven methods, can radically change the methodologies in which visual cultural artifacts are employed for humanities research.
+Much remains to be done in the application of machine learning techniques to visual historical datasets, and in particular the one at hand.
+For example, historical yearbook portraits can be used to characterize the spread of styles over spatio-temporal domains and the influence of celebrity styles on the public, to discover the cycle-length of fashion fads and can be used as a basis for data-driven style transfer algorithms.
+Ultimately, we believe that data-driven methods applied to large-scale historical image datasets can radically change the methodologies in which visual cultural artifacts are employed in humanities research.